CSpanias/cspanias.github.io/_posts/2024-01-29-HTB - Busqueda.md

         merge = refs/heads/main
 ```

 We already know that there is a user `cody`, and the above file looks like it contains `cody`'s credentials for `gitea.searcher.htb`: `cody:jh1usoih2bkjaspwe92`.
-We can try using them for SSH access as well for both users, i.e., `cody` or `svc`:
+We can try using the password to gain SSH access for both users, i.e., `cody` or `svc`, since the latter is a service account and it is highly susceptible to password reuse:

 ![](gitea_cody.png)

-Not much we can do from the sub-domain with a low-privileged account.
+We were able to login as `cody`, but there is not much we can do from here with this low-privileged account.
 Let's try to SSH:

 ```bash
 # ssh as cody